jonhicks123/python-challenge/README.md

   - For PyBank, cd into python-challenge, then cd into PyBank directory.
 For PyPoll, cd into python-challenge, then cd into PyPoll directory.

+  - Lastly, run the code and check out the results!